prpole/dissertation/chapter3/norris_capitalocene.md

 it engenders.
 Most provocative in Norris’s anticipatory response to this question is its simplicity.
-He tells us to look at the land, to look at how it got that way, and to read the realization and failures of intentions.
+He tells us to look at the land, to look at how it got that way, and to read the realization and failures of intentions therein.
 But he also institutes an implicit meta-discourse on the aesthetic requirements of representing world-ecological processes by simultaneously taking up and subverting the Romantic aesthetics of natural representation that preceded him.
 What these earlier aesthetics lack in contrast with Norris’s is an understanding that nature is always part and product of human systems, which are themselves always part and product of nature.
 In other words, that nature is historical and history proceeds *through* nature.
-Depicting this relationship takes attention to markets simultaneously with attention to the natural world, a mixture that the unfinished Epic of the Wheat is uniquely suited to pursuing.
+Depicting this relationship requires an attention to markets that is simultaneous with attention to the natural world, a mixture that the unfinished Epic of the Wheat is uniquely suited to pursuing.

 **Conclusion: Finance and Farming in the Naturalist Canon**